In this Article

 Signs and Symptoms of Chest Congestion in Babies

-1. Breathing Difficulties
+1. Difficulty in Breathing

 Discomfort can make babies cranky and irritable.
 If you notice a sudden change in your baby’s mood, check if it’s chest congestion.

-6. Poor Appetite
+5. Poor Appetite

 A stuffy nose can affect the olfactory senses and make food less appealing to babies.
 So if your little one hasn’t been feeding well, he may be suffering from congestion in the chest.

-1. Trouble in Breathing
+1. Trouble Breathing